-OUTCOMES OUTPUTS OUTPUT AUDIT AUDITED/ACTUAL PERFORMANCE FORMANCE ESTIMATED NO. MEDIUM-TERM MEDIUM-TERM EXPENDITURE FRAMEWORK TARGETS EWORK TARGETS

-INDICATORS 2019/20 2020/21 2021/22 PERFORMANCE 2022/23 2023/24 2024/25 2025/26

-services implemented:

-A web query

-system.
-Out of

-the 1 103 aueries

-received, 623

-(56%) were

-responded to

-Out of a staff

-establishment

-of 395, 266

-(67%) posts

-were

-occupied,

-which included

-positions that

-were filled by

-employees

-placed on

-higher grades

-during the

-administrative

-placement

-exercise
+OUTCOMES OUTPUTS OUTPUT AUD ITED/ACTUAL PERFO RMANCE ESTIMATED NO. MEDIUM-TERM EXPENDITURE FRAMI EWORK TARGETS INDICATORS 2020/21 2021/22 2022/23 PERFORMANCE 2023/24 2024/25 2025/26 2026/27 services from the survey, the following 2 (67%) were implemented: • A web query system.
+Out of the 1 103 queries received, 623 (56%) were responded to Out of a staff establishment of 395, 266 (67%) posts were occupied, which included positions that were filled by employees placed on higher grades during the administrative placement exercise 2020/21 stakeholder perception survey, the following 3 (60%) were implemented: Document management system.
+Online application system was tested.
+Online medicines register is live. submitted to EXCO for approval survey submitted to EXCO for approval